rhetorica-software/griffin-chrome-audit-extension/README.md

 ## Running a query against loki to test

 The below query retrieves the last 60 minutes of logs where the environment label = dev.
 Make sure the URL is correct.
+Note that Loki has BASIC auth on the query API, credentials are in Keeper.

 ```bash
 query="{environment=\"dev\"}"